shivasai10/shivasai10/README.md

-#  SHIVASAI
+#  SHIVASAI Gourishetti

-# 👨‍💻 DevOps Engineer Portfolio
+# 👨‍💻 DevOps Engineer |AWS Certified Developer Associate

 ## 🔹 Introduction
 I'm a seasoned DevOps Engineer with over 8 years of hands-on experience in designing, automating, and managing scalable infrastructure and deployment pipelines.
 I bring deep expertise in cloud platforms like AWS and Azure, container orchestration with Kubernetes, infrastructure as code (IaC), and CI/CD pipeline development.
 I’m passionate about streamlining development workflows, enhancing system reliability, and fostering a culture of automation and continuous improvement.

-## 🎯 Objective
+## 🎯 Resume
-To leverage my DevOps expertise in building reliable, secure, and scalable systems while continuously improving deployment practices.
-I aim to contribute to open-source projects, share my knowledge through technical content, and collaborate with developers and engineers to solve complex infrastructure challenges using modern DevOps tools and cloud-native technologies.

 ## 🛠️ Skills